-- occur between any two children, or a group of children against one individual or group; - be perpetrated by a child of any age against a child of any age; - be perpetrated by a child of any sexual orientation against a child of any sexual orientation: - include behaviours that exist on an often progressive continuum and may overlap; - be online and offline (physical or verbal) - can take place within intimate personal relationships between peers
+- occur between any two children, or a group of children against one individual or group; - be perpetrated by a child of any age against a child of any age; - be perpetrated by a child of any sexual orientation against a child of any sexual orientation; - include behaviours that exist on an often progressive continuum and may overlap; - be online and offline (physical or verbal) - can take place within intimate personal relationships between children harassment and more likely it will be perpetrated by boys.

-Whilst any report of sexual violence or sexual harassment should be taken seriously, staff should be aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
 Children with Special Educational Needs (SEN) are potentially more vulnerable, and there may be barriers in recognising abuse in this group of children.
-In addition, children who are perceived by their peers to be LGBT or identify themselves as LGBT may potentially be more vulnerable.
+In addition, children who are perceived by their peers to be LGBTQ+ or identify themselves as LGBTQ+ and similarly those with gender identity issues may potentially be more vulnerable (see above).
 Sexual violence and sexual abuse can happen anywhere, and all staff working in the school are advised to maintain an attitude of 'it could happen here', assume that it is happening, and act accordingly.
 All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
+Staff should consider the importance of understanding intra familial harms and any necessary support for siblings following incidents involving sexual harassment and/or violence.